 Planning is the most important step of starting a business!
 Your business plan serves as a guideline in achieving your desired success.
 You are starting your business because you have a wonderful service that will enhance the lives of others.
 Your service to others is your passion, not business planning.
 That doesn’t mean you can skip this step.
 Look at it like this… it’s the tool that will allow you to make a living doing the things you love so much that you would do it for free.

-In the planning process, you will analyze possible threats and opportunities, flush out the market demands and trends, as well as strategize on the best possible resources to use in order to set your business up for success.
+In the planning process, you will analyze possible threats and opportunities, sort out market demands and trends, as well as strategize on the best possible resources to use in order to set your business up for success.
 All of these discoveries and strategies are recorded in your business plan.